ajperrot/cmpm146-P5/README.txt

 The definition of an unnecessary quantity is as follows: max = (max consumed in a rule - 1) + (min ammount produced in a rule)

-We also banned axes, as they were not included in any optimal solution to the grading criteria problems.
+We also banned axes (i.e. gave +inf heuristic to states with axes), as they were not included in any optimal solution to the grading criteria problems.
 We could've gotten under to 30 second mark allowing non-iron axes (iron is no better than stone), but because the heuristic is already tailored to the idea that we're NOT making